Sheaves, principal bundles, and \v{C}ech cohomology for diffeological spaces: Applications Examples

 \subsection{Examples}

 \labell{ss:examples}

 \begin{example}[Smooth Manifolds]\labell{x:Lie} Let $X$ be a smooth manifold and $G$ an abelian Lie group.
 Then $X$ admits open covers as generating families, from which it follows that $\check{H}^1(X,G)$ is equal to the standard $G$-valued \v{C}ech cohomology of degree $1$ over $X$ found in the literature.
 Indeed, if $\calQ=\{U_\alpha\}$ is such an open cover whose elements are identified with Euclidean open sets, then $\calN(\calQ)_0=\coprod U_\alpha$ and $\calN(\calQ)_1=\coprod U_\alpha\cap U_\beta$, from which it follows that the two cohomologies are the same.
-In light of the main theorem of this paper, this is not unexpected, as principal $G$-bundles over $X$ in the diffeological sense are the same as those in the standard sense. \end{example}
+In light of the main theorem of this paper, this is not unexpected, as principal $G$-bundles over $X$ in the diffeological sense are the same as those in the standard sense.
+Moreover, if $G$ is any diffeologically discrete abelian group (that is, its diffeology is made up of constant plots), then we obtain the standard \v{C}ech cohomology with values in $G$ as defined by Spanier \cite[page 327]{spanier}, since smooth functions to such a $G$ are locally constant. \end{example}

 \begin{example}[Irrational Tori]\labell{x:irrational torus} Let $G=\ZZ+\alpha\ZZ\subset\RR$ where $\alpha$ is an irrational number.
 This is an abelian diffeologically discrete subgroup of $\RR$ with respect to addition.
 The \emph{irrational torus} is the quotient $T_\alpha:=\RR/G$.
 It can also be represented by the quotient $\TT^2/\Gamma$ where $\Gamma$ is the diffeological subgroup of $\TT^2$ given by see \cite[Article 8.38]{PIZ} for a proof.
 It is already known that the quotient map $\pi\colon\TT^2\to T_\alpha$ is a non-trivial principal $\RR$-bundle \cite[Articles 8.38, 8.39]{PIZ}.
 We can see this using the tools developed in this paper as follows.